 Lectica First rationalizes the recruitment process while developing the workforce.

-|Accuracy||Statistical reliabilities in the (.95–.
-97) range make Lectical Scores accurate enough for high-stakes decision-making.
+|Accuracy||Statistical reliabilities in the .95–.
+97 range make Lectical Scores accurate enough for high-stakes decision-making.
 (Interpreting reliability statistics)||Varies greatly.
 The best aptitude tests have levels of reliability in the .95 range.
 Many recruitment tests have much lower levels.|

 |Time investment||Lectical Assessments are not timed.
 They usually take from 45-90 minutes, depending on the individual test-taker.||Varies greatly.
 For acceptable accuracy, tests must have many items and may take hours to administer.|

-|Role fit: complexity||Lectica employs sophisticated developmental tools and technologies to efficiently determine the relation between the complexity of role requirements and the level of mental skill required to meet those requirements.||Lectica's approach is not directly comparable to other available approaches.|
+|Role fit: complexity||Lectica employs sophisticated developmental tools and technologies to efficiently determine the relationship between the complexity of role requirements and the mental skills required to meet those requirements.||Lectica's approach is not directly comparable to other available approaches.|

-|Role fit: relevance||Lectical Assessments are readily customized to fit particular jobs, and are direct measures of what's most important—whether or not candidates' actual workplace reasoning skills are a good fit for a particular job.||Aptitude tests measure people's ability to select correct answers to abstract problems.
+|Role fit: relevance||Role fit is a direct measure of what's most important—whether or not candidates' actual workplace mental skills are a good fit for a particular job.||Aptitude tests measure people's ability to select correct answers to abstract problems.
 It is hoped that these answers will predict how good a candidate's workplace reasoning skills are likely to be.|